alistairjordan/lorawan-balloon/README.md

 Generally modern GPS modules are simply UART based, use similar chipsets and have essentially all become unified since they became integrated into smartphones.
 I didn't take much bother into researching this one.
 They should in theory neary all just be hotswappable.

+*Update*: No, no they are not.
+Added gpsd as a common interface.

 #### Camera Module

 This one needs research.
 I just picked the smallest, lightest camera I had on hand (It came from a ESP32 kit).
 Might not be the best solution power wise.
 This section might need an update.